foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/arc.md

 ; When estimating sizes during arc_reorg, when optimizing for speed, there ; are three reasons why we need to consider branches to be length 6:
-; - unnull-false delay slot insns are implemented using conditional execution, ;   thus preventing short insn formation where used.
+; - annull-false delay slot insns are implemented using conditional execution, ;   thus preventing short insn formation where used.
-; - for ARC600: unnul-true delay slot isnns are implemented where possile ;   using conditional execution, preventing short insn formation where used.
+; - for ARC600: annull-true delay slot isnns are implemented where possile ;   using conditional execution, preventing short insn formation where used.
 ; - for ARC700: likely or somewhat likely taken branches are made long and ;   unaligned if possible to avoid branch penalty.